Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Summary

-We showed that for newly born neutron stars with birth fields of $B_0 \sim \unit[10^{14-15}]{G}$, a phase of fallback disk accretion can easily explain their detection as long-period radio or X-ray pulsars at relatively young ages ($\sim \unit[10^{4-5}]{yr}$).
-On the other hand, in systems where the initial magnetic fields are lower ($\sim \unit[10^{12-13}]{G}$), fallback disk accretion (even if present) is expected to have a negligible effect on the spin-period evolution on the timescales of $\sim \unit[10^4]{yr}$.
+We showed that for newly born neutron stars with birth fields of $B_0 \sim \unit[10^{14-15}]{G}$, a phase of fallback disk accretion with moderate initial accretion rates of $\unit[10^{22-27}]{g \, s^{-1}}$, could explain their detection as long-period radio or X-ray pulsars at relatively young ages ($\sim \unit[10^{3-5}]{yr}$).
+On the other hand, in systems where the initial magnetic fields are lower ($\sim \unit[10^{12-13}]{G}$), fallback disk accretion (even if present) is expected to have a negligible effect on the spin-period evolution.
 The majority of neutron stars will therefore primarily undergo standard dipolar electromagnetic spin-down and recover rotation periods below $\sim \unit[12]{s}$.
 In our framework, we therefore naturally recover the pulsar population which is observed to spin in the range $\sim$ 0.002--12~s.
 Note that the recently discovered radio pulsars PSR\,J1903$+$0433 \citep{Han2021} and PSR\,J0250$+$5854 \citep{Tan2018} with periods of $\unit[14]{s}$ and $\unit[23]{s}$, respectively, could be easily accommodated within our fallback accretion scenario.
-However, both sources can in principle also be explained within the standard evolutionary scenario provided that crustal field decay is very weak \citep[essentially requiring the absence of a highly resistive pasta layer; see][]{Pons2013} and/or a strong core magnetic field is present.
+However, both sources can in principle also be explained within the standard evolutionary scenario provided that crustal field decay is very weak \citep[essentially requiring the absence of a highly resistive pasta layer; see][]{Pons2013}.

 We also mentioned the X-ray emitting magnetar at the center of the $\unit[2]{kyr}$ old SNR RCW103, which requires (ongoing) fallback to explain its $\unit[6.67]{hr}$ period and radio-quiet nature.
 Finally note that classical magnetars with periods $\lesssim \unit[12]{s}$ would correspond to those systems where only strong fields are present, but fallback disk accretion does not take place or is inefficient because of a low $\dot{M}_{\rm d,0}$.